-- English – you must be a national of a majority English speaking country as identified by the Home Office, undertake an approved English language test, or apply for a certificate from UK NARIC if you have a degree or other academic qualification that was taught or researched in English and is equivalent to a UK bachelor’s degree or higher
+- English – you must be a national of a majority English speaking country as identified by the Home Office, undertake an approved English language test, or apply for a certificate from Ecctics if you have a degree or other academic qualification that was taught or researched in English and is equivalent to a UK bachelor’s degree or higher

 - You must plan on living together permanently